 It’s also known for its ability to reduce bad breath, as it helps to neutralize the odor-causing bacteria in the mouth.

-You can add a teaspoon of apple cider vinegar to your pup’s water bowl daily for added health benefits.
+Add a teaspoon of apple cider vinegar to your pup’s water bowl daily for health benefits.

 You may add some drops of apple cider vinegar to their food or make a homemade breath-freshening spray by combining it with water and spraying directly onto their gums and teeth.

 8. Homemade Dental Chews & Treats To Reduce Plaque Buildup

 Dental chews and treats are an excellent way to help reduce plaque buildup while freshening your pup’s breath.

 Specialized dental chews and treats contain ingredients that help break down plaque on the teeth and gums, reducing bad breath.